 What if my situation changes in the future?

 The money you could save with TFC will vary depending on your family’s circumstances, so predicting which scheme will be best for you in can be hard if your situation is likely to change.

-To avoid missing out, make sure you have joined a scheme and receive your first childcare voucher by October 2018.
+To avoid missing out, make sure you have joined a childcare voucher scheme and had a childcare voucher taken from your pay by the closing date.
 You’re then in a position where you can choose whether to switch to TFC in the future or stay with childcare vouchers.
 It’s important to remember that if you join the TFC scheme and officially cancel your childcare vouchers by completing a Childcare Account Notice (CAN), you can’t switch back to childcare vouchers.
-But you can switch from childcare vouchers to TFC at any time, even after October 2018.
+But you can switch from childcare vouchers to TFC at any time, even after the closing date.

 Which scheme is best for you and your family in the long term could be affected by: